6 Easy ways to be a better door-to-door sales leader.

 The majority of salesmen spend over half their time on non-sales activities.
 They don’t think that they’re wasting time, because they’re probably spending a lot of it doing administrative things: getting organized, doing reports, etc.

 Truth is, they don’t need to be spending a lot of time on these things.
-Using the right mobile technology will enable reps and managers to record information, organize data, and communicate while they’re in the field, giving much more time on the doors.
+Using the right mobile technology will enable reps and managers to record information, organize data, and communicate while they’re in the field, giving 5.
+Keep Everyone Motivated

 It can be hard to keep a group motivated when each member of that group has their own reasons for selling.
 But there are universal management principles that apply to everyone that you’re working with.